 This was part of an overall shift toward “personal branding,” a more conscious use of keywords in a person’s online professional appearance.
 Job seekers became more aware of employers Googling them; with this came more effort both to clean up their online reputation and to use targeted SEO to boost their professional image.

-2009 – Toward the end of this decade, résumé writing services were the largest they’d ever been, totaling approximately 4,000 to 6,000 résumé writers in the U.S.
+2009 – Toward the end of this decade, résumé writing services were the largest they’d ever been, totaling approximately 4,000 to 6,000 résumé writers in the U.S. Free resume templates make it easier then ever to create resumes.

 This year also saw the founding of the web company Prezi, which sought to revolutionize the traditional PowerPoint presentation.
 More innovative users were quick to recognize the potential to create a “Prezumé” that truly upped the game on interactive résumés.
 Some users reported feedback where recruiters admitted they’d spent 10 to 15 minutes enjoying the experience of clicking around the information.
 By 2013, Prezi launched 3 templates specifically dedicated to creating an interactive résumé.